How To Stop Overthinking and Negative Thoughts

 6. Change the Channel

 Telling yourself to stop overthinking about something may bounce back.
-The more you try to stop that thinking, chances are the more it will pop up in your brain.
+The more you try to stop that thinking, the more chances are it will pop up in your brain.

 How To Stop Overthinking at Night